Which Product Is Right For You?

 For further information on buying a treadmill, take a look at our buying guide: Buying a Treadmill

 Elliptical Cross Trainers

-Elliptical cross trainers are another option if you enjoy walking or running and if you are looking to tone up, lose weight and improve your cardio fitness levels.
+Elliptical cross trainers are an alternative option if you enjoy walking or running but want lower impact.
+This piece of equipment offers a large range of motion, perfect if you want to tone up, lose weight and improve your cardio fitness levels.